ralacerda/website/content/blog/en/dependency-injection.md

 }
 ```

-Note the advantage: we can modify `CSVPaymentExporter` without affecting other code, and implement new exporters easily.
+With this change, we can modify `CSVPaymentExporter` or create new exporters without affecting `PaymentManager`.
+Another advantage is that it's now easier to write tests

-Another advantage is the possibility to easily write tests injecting mock versions (fake implementations created only for tests):
+injecting mock versions (fake implementations created only for tests):

 ```ts
 class TestPaymentExporter implements PaymentExporter {